Skylarkkkk/MNIST_Classification/README.md

 ```bash
 python train.py
 ```
 5. **Test**
-I provide 3 ways to test this simply model, you can find them and try to play them.
+3 ways to test this simply model is provided, you can find them and try to play them.